maxx1128/maxx1128.github.io/_posts/2016-11-17-love-hate-time.md

 ---
-layout: post
 title:  "Should we Love or Hate Time?"
 date:   2016-11-17
 categories: philosophy
-excerpt: "When one sorts out their feelings about the passage of time, can it help us understand ourselves?"
+excerpt: When one sorts out their feelings about the passage of time, can it help us understand ourselves?

 featured-img: /img/posts/love-hate-time/featured.jpeg
 ---